stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 3.7: Establish and Maintain a Data Classification Scheme
+## Safeguard 3.7: Establish and Maintain a Data Classification Scheme

 **Dependencies:** 3.01, 3.02